bseaver/js4-code-review-club/README.md

 ## Firebase Prerequisites to run app on your computer):
 * Create your own account on Google Firebase
 * Create a project on Firebase for this app, say "fundme"
+* Optionally seed your project with data imported from `sample-data.json`
-* Modify the app's database rules as follows:
+* Modify and Publish the app's database rules as follows:

 ``` JSON
 {